 - Driving Assessment with the Council's Appointed Driving Examiner (Must be less than 12 months old) - Wheelchair Assessment Certificate from the Council's appointed assessor.
 This is only required if you applying for a Hackney Carriage Driver's licence or you intend to drive a wheelchair accessible private hire vehicle. - Equality & Disability Awareness Training with the Council's appointed training provider.
 (Must be less than 3 months old) - CSE & Safeguarding Awareness Training with the Council's appointed training provider.
-(Must be less than 12 months old) - Medical with the Council's approved Doctor (Must be less than 1 month old) - New applicants will be required to undertake and pass a Suitability Test. - New applicants for a Hackney Carriage Drivers Licence will be required undertake and pass an additional test.
+(Must be less than 12 months old) - Medical with the applicant's registered General Practitioner (GP) or any GMC registered GP/Medical Practitioner who confirms in writing that they have seen the applicant's medical records.
+The certificate must be less than 1 month old and include the GMC registration number of the certifying GP/Medical Practitioner. - New applicants will be required to undertake and pass a Suitability Test. - New applicants for a Hackney Carriage Drivers Licence will be required undertake and pass an additional test.